majarspeed/Voron-EVA-conversion/Readme.md

 The tops for several extruders are modified to work with this.
 LGX and LGX lite modified top as well as Orbiter 1.5/2.0 modified top and BMG modified top are included in the files.

-There is an adapter to turn the klicky dock sideways and is based on the current version of klicky probe v2.
 The x end stop is located on the carriage and is integrated with a new part I created called universal spacer.

 I have a thinner versions of the rear universal wire mount.